 - Do I need to be certified to be a Mystery Shopper?
 No. It’s not required to be certified to get Mystery Shopping jobs.
 However, if you do opt for certification or training of any sort it will certainly help you in your business.
 Training and certification, as in any industry, shows your commitment and understanding of your responsibilities.

 - I’m not that good with computers and the internet.
 Can I still shop?
 Admittedly, it will be a lot harder for you if you don’t have basic computer and email skills.
 Companies expect you to fill out the forms online, and you’ll be finding your assignments online.
 Many times you’ll have to upload photos of receipts or brochures to prove you were in the establishment.
-If you aren’t computer savvy, there may be other work for you.
+If you aren’t computer savvy, there may be other work for you like merchandising, but you’ll still need to check your email to get assignments.

 - I was offered a Mystery Shopping Job for $300 on Craigslist!
 Is it legit?
 No. This is a very common scam.
 Mystery Shops do not pay hundreds or thousands of dollars.
 (Some high-end shops do pay well, but they’re not advertised on Craigslist) Mystery Shopping companies do not pay by Money Order or Cashier’s check.
 They do not require you to get money orders or do wire transfers through Western Union or Walmart to far off foreign lands.
 If you receive a job offer like this, run!
 They’re trying to con you.